-Board, committee and individual director performance evaluations were completed during the reporting period in December 2021.
+Board, committee and individual director performance evaluations were last completed in December 2021.
 Detailed questionnaires assessing performance against responsibilities as set out in the charters were circulated to all directors, and the results compiled into a report for Board discussion.
+The performances of individual directors were assessed by their fellow Board members and a report issued for discussion between the Chairman and each director.